SamuelCabralCruz/unresolved-review-threads/README.md

               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     ```
 - If no label input is provided, the action will use a label name `reviewThreadsResolved` by default.
+- Don't forget to enforce the check in your branch rule settings